Ne0nd0g/merlin/docs/quickStart/agent.rst

 The `merlin.dll` file can be configured with the hardcoded url of your Merlin server.
 To do this, clone the repo, modify the file, and recompile it.

 1. Clone the merlin repository using git
-2. Edit the file at `cmd/merlinagentdll/main.go`
+2. Edit the `main.go` file
 3. Find the string `var url = "https://127.0.0.1:443/"` and change the address
 4. Compile the DLL

 example::

     cd /opt
-    git clone -b dev https://github.com/Ne0nd0g/merlin.git
+    git clone -b dev https://github.com/Ne0nd0g/merlin-agent-dll.git
-    cd merlin
+    cd merlin-agent-dll
-    sed -i 's_https://127.0.0.1:443/_https://192.168.1.100:443/_' cmd/merlinagentdll/main.go
+    sed -i 's_https://127.0.0.1:443/_https://192.168.1.100:443/_' main.go
-    make agent-dll
+    make

-This will leave the `merlin.dll` in the `data/temp/v0.5.0/` directory where `v0.5.0` is the current version number of Merlin.
-Now the recompdiled version of the DLL can be run without having to specify the address of the Merlin server.
+This will leave the `merlin.dll` in the `bin/v0.5.0/` directory where `v0.5.0` is the current version number of Merlin.
+Now the recompiled version of the DLL can be run without having to specify the address of the Merlin server.

 rundll32.exe examples: